radiant-rstats/docker/install/rsm-msba-windows.md

 **Step 5**: Create a shortcut to `launch-windows.sh` on your Desktop so you can easily "fire up" the container in the future.
 To create a shortcut, right-click on the file and choose "Send to > Desktop (create shortcut)".

-If you have any issues please report through Piazza: https://piazza.com/ucsd/summer2018/ict